-Media outlets reported that six Delawareans have passed away due to complications from COVID-19.
+In all, six Delawareans have passed away due to complications from COVID-19.

 If you are sick with any symptoms, stay home.
 If you are sick and need essential supplies, ask someone else to go to the grocery store or the pharmacy to get what you need.

 For individuals who are sick, stay home and contact your primary care provider for guidance regarding symptoms and next steps.
 DPH urges individuals who are sick, even with mild symptoms that would be present with a cold or flu, to stay home to help prevent the spread of illness to others.